MultiStream YOLOv8S Object Detection#

 model_input_width = model_info.in_featuremap_shapes[0][1];

-// Bind the callback functions for input and output processing
+// Bind input/output callback functions

 auto in_cb = std::bind(&YoloV8::incallback_getframe, this, std::placeholders::_1, std::placeholders::_2);